jcon/jackvm-rs/README.md

 > cd projects/11/Pong
 > ../../../tools/JackCompiler.sh .
 > cat *.vm > pong_complete.vm

+# alternatively, on MacOS:
+> cat *.vm | pbcopy
 ```

-Then paste the contents of pong_complete.vm into the text field and click "run".
+Then paste the contents of pong_complete.vm into the demo field and click "run".

+## Installing on your own website

+You can install the player on your own site.
+The [NPM package](http://npmjs.com/package/jackvm-player) published by the [web](./web) crate explains how to do this web with webpack.

 ## Author